JosephLeon/tango_with_django_book/17/chapters/login.rst

 Additional User Attributes
 --------------------------
-If you would like to include other attributes than what is provided by the ``User`` model, then you will needed to create a model that is associated with the the ``User`` model.
+If you would like to include other attributes than what is provided by the ``User`` model, then you will need to create a model that is associated with the the ``User`` model.
 For our Rango application, we want to include two more additional attributes for each user account.
 Specifically, we wish to include:

 - a ``URLField``, allowing a user of Rango to specify their own website; and
 - a ``ImageField``, which allows users to specify a picture for their user profile.